-DEG wanted a new on-premise intranet solution that was user-friendly, and could act as a multilingual platform for employees to share department news, information, publications and events.
+DEG wanted a new on-premises intranet solution that was user-friendly, and could act as a multilingual platform for employees to share department news, information, publications and events.

 - Industry: Financial Services